Gay, bisexual and men who have sex with men are disproportionately affected by poor sexual health and high rates of infection for most STIs.

 Some of the advantages include:

-Below we’ve looked at some of the most common questions about HIV testing.
+Below we’ve listed some of the most common questions about HIV testing.

 How long after being at risk should I test?